 ≪Autumn Foliage Spots≫ Koishikawa Korakuen Gardens

 In the early Edo Period, in 1629, the founder of the Mito Tokugawa family, Yorifusa, maintained a separate Edo residence, the garden of which was completed during the reign of the second clan ruler, Mitsukuni.
 This garden features a central pond and hills, making it perfect for a stroll.
 When Mitsukuni set about constructing the garden, he incorporated some concepts of the Chinese Confucian scholar Shushunsui of the Ming dynasty, including a garden reproduction of Seiko Lake (China), a “Full Moon Bridge” and other features with cultural origins in China.
+Also, the scenery imitating scenic spots of various places in Japan are skillfully expressed.

 |Event Name||≪Autumn Foliage Spots≫ Koishikawa Korakuen Gardens|